SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   - Weapon
   distance: 3 cube within 5
   target: Each enemy in the cube
+  effects:
+  - name: Effect
-  effect: The blackguard makes a Zweihander attack against each enemy in the area,
-    making one power roll against all targets.
+    effect: The blackguard makes a Zweihander attack against each enemy in the area, making one power roll against all targets.
 Additionally, each ally within 5 squares of the area can make a [[Free Strike|free strike]] against any enemy in the area.

 ~~~